loveeclipse/pc-18-preh-backend/README.md

 Note: run the discovery service **before** the others.

 ## Releases and Project Report
-It is possible to download the source code and all release executable jars, along with the project report at the following page:
+It is possible to download the source code, all the executable jars and the project report at the following page:
 https://github.com/loveeclipse/pc-18-preh-backend/releases